Online Feedback Droop Scheduling in Distribution Grids for Frequency and Local Voltage Control: Introduction

-An online feedback controller is developed, based on a primal-dual gradient-based algorithm, to continuously steer the system towards the above-mentioned stochastic optimization problem solutions.
-The controller adaptively tunes the generalized droop gain matrix depending on the time-varying condition of the distribution grid.
-The distributed nature of the algorithm and the stability conditions given in a decentralized form enable the plug-and play features.
+\begin{itemize} \item Modeling and local control of the inverter-based DERs is enhanced compared to the state-of-art \cite{KyriDroop2018,Xinyang2021} by considering dynamics of the current controllers, i.e., the inner control loops, and by using the generalized droop gain matrix instead of the decoupled droop control.
+Furthermore, novel insights into the stability properties of droop-controlled distribution grids are analytically established by constructing a Lyapunov function that certifies the global asymptotic stability of the obtained closed-loop system.
+Stability conditions for selecting the droop gains are thus obtained and can be used in the control design. \item We formulate an optimal droop scheduling problem to adaptively tune the droop gain matrices of individual DERs.
+In this way, the desired regulation requirements can be satisfied in spite of the changing operational conditions.
+The divide and conquer strategy \cite{Leith2000SurveyOG} is used to decompose the nonlinear continuous-time control task into simpler linear control design problems for a set of operating points.
+The droop coefficients can be obtained for each operating point by solving a stochastic optimization problem with chance constraints.
+The optimization problem embeds the regulation requirements of keeping the bus voltages within allowable limits and providing sufficient active power to support the transmission system frequency while minimizing the regulation costs.
+The stochastic formulation is adopted to manage uncertainty pertaining to uncontrollable power injections. \item A novel way of solving the droop scheduling problem using the primal-dual gradient algorithm is proposed.
+This solution approach results in an online feedback controller that continuously steers the system towards the solutions of the above-mentioned stochastic optimization problem by adaptively tuning the generalized droop gain matrix depending on the time-varying condition of the distribution grid.
 A sequence of linear controllers is thus used to drive the distribution network to an operating point where the regulation requirements are satisfied at the lowest cost.
+The online feedback-based solution approach has been selected as it possess high computational efficiency (at each time step only matrix multiplications have to be performed to obtain the solution), scalability and plug-and-play features.
+Both centralized and distributed implementations of the proposed algorithm are viable.
 In contrast to \cite{KyriDroop2018} where a centralized quadratic optimization problem is solved to update the gains, the proposed approach offers simpler implementation and is computationally more efficient.
-Furthermore, the proposed framework does not rely on accurate load and irradiation forecasts.
-Compared to online schemes which dispatch the power setpoints to DERs to track solutions of an Optimal Power Flow (OPF) problem \cite{Emiliano2018,EmilianoOPFPursuit}, the proposed method capitalizes both on global coordination and fast local control, thus improving the regulation performance.
+The proposed method demonstrates computational advantages over previous hierarchical control methods \cite{Zhang2020,Zhang2022} as well.
+Compared to online schemes which dispatch the power setpoints to DERs to track solutions of an Optimal Power Flow (OPF) problem \cite{Emiliano2018,EmilianoOPFPursuit}, the proposed method capitalizes both on global coordination and fast local control, thus improving the regulation performance. \end{itemize}

 The rest of the paper is structured as follows.
 Section~\ref{sec:preliminaries} introduces the considered distribution grid and DER models, and establishes the stability conditions.
 The online droop scheduling strategy is presented in Sec.~\ref{sec:OFDS}, where the adaptive divide and conquer strategy is first introduced.
 Then, a stochastic optimization problem is formulated to find the optimal droop gains at each time step, and lastly, the proposed optimization problem is solved using a primal-dual gradient algorithm.
 Finally, performance of the proposed control framework is tested by performing multiple case studies in Sec.~\ref{sec:res}.